 One should create a Chama with at least a member that has a financial background.
 It requires the rest of the members to chip in and help the Chama grow.
 Each member should also incorporate some financial education and educate members.
 This will help make sure that members can keep up with the state of their investments.

 In a Chama, members often make their contribution within a certain period.
-These savings will help make the group successful when invested for revenue.
-The savings gradually rise as it is a gradual process, and eventually the Chama does not run out of funds.
+These savings will help make the group successful when invested in revenue.
+The savings gradually rise as it is a gradual process, and eventually, the Chama does not run out of funds.
 It is important to find a fine line.
 The line ensures the process is not too slow or too fast, so it does not strain the members.
 Once the investment group employs the tough savings mode, the members may feel burdened and they may leave the group.

 Therefore, the savings plan should be simple and still affect the group.
 The decisions made on savings and investing must involve all members.
 Lastly, while making investments, the Chamas should look and learn from different groups and note down their shortcomings to ensure they become better.